 Remark.
-In chapter 2, a constructive coarse grain simulation for DFGs where arithmetic nodes may represent a sequence of elementary instructions.
+In chapter 2, theorem 10 gives a more general simulation result with analoguous bounds.
+It consists in a constructive coarse grain simulation for DFGs where arithmetic nodes may represent a sequence of elementary instructions.

 Theorem 2 Simulation with restricted access in global memory [28, 38].
 Let A be an algorithm that can be implemented to run in (arithmetic) parallel time T_p on a CUMULATIVE-CRCW PRAM with p processor.
 Then, A can be implemented on an EREW PRAM with p processors to run in time $O(T_p \log p)$.